fosuoy/fosuoy.github.io/_posts/2018-06-17-creating-ansible-modules.md

 The above will print out the length of the list when it is not equivalent to 100.

-Module like the above will really allow your teams to fully utilize the features of ansible in order to reduce the size of your codebase and get your systems in a fully idempotent state when off the shelf configuration systems are not available.
+Modules like the above will really allow your teams to fully utilize the features of ansible in order to reduce the size of your codebase and get your systems in a fully idempotent state when off the shelf configuration systems are not available.